Crunch-io/ta-da/hugo/content/post/second.md

 img = "coffeegraph.png"
 +++

 An intuitive, visual interface allows anyone to browse—and to dig deeper.
 Drag and drop to create tables and charts; slice and filter further with a few clicks.
-Insights are available to you at the speed of thought.
+All of this happens at the speed of thought, thanks to our purpose-built columnar database.
+Get instant results for most any query without any advance setup.